Eesterlein/colorado-land-ownership/README.md

 Python Notebooks – for generating all maps, donut charts, bar charts, and treemaps

 ⚠️ Note on Data Access
-The COMaP and county boundary data can be accessed programmatically using the links above.
-However, for reproducibility and ease of use, this repository also includes:
+The full COMaP protected lands dataset and the U.S. county boundary shapefiles are too large to include directly in this GitHub repository.
+To ensure reproducibility without bloating the repo, these files are intended to be accessed programmatically through public APIs or official download portals:

 Cleaned and merged CSV summary files

-Preprocessed shapefiles and boundaries

 Final analysis-ready files used in the visualizations